peterdalle/mediacommtools/README.md

 A list of digital tools and resources for journalism, media and communication research, and computational social science.

-Updated now and then.
-Add your own links via a pull request or [@peterdalle](https://twitter.com/peterdalle).

 ## Find datasets

 Search engines: